Image Editing, Metadata & DPI Tools

 What's the difference between cropping and resizing?

 Cropping removes pixels from the edges to change composition or aspect ratio — the remaining pixels stay at original resolution.
 Resizing scales the entire image up or down — all pixels are kept but made larger or smaller.
-For platform uploads, crop to the right aspect ratio first, then resize to the required pixel dimensions.

 Related Tools & Guides